gnieboer/tsp-redesign/pages/making-contributions/contribution-types.md

 ## Agency/Service Automatic (1%) Contributions

-If you are a FERS or BRS employee, your agency or service will contribute an amount equal to 1% of your basic pay each pay date to your TSP account.
+If you're a FERS or BRS employee, your agency or service will contribute an amount equal to 1% of your basic pay each pay period to your TSP account.
 These are called Agency/Service Automatic (1%) Contributions and you don’t need to make employee contributions to receive them.

 **Agency/Service Automatic (1%) Contributions are not taken out of your pay and do not reduce your pay for income tax purposes.**